McKinsey-Tarski algebras and Raney extensions: Equivalence of and

 For $i=1,2$, we identify $C_i$ with $\rho_{R_i}[C_i]$ and assume that $C_i\subseteq \F R_i$ (see \cref{rem: rho}).
-Since the functor $\R$ sends a Raney morphism to its restriction to the coframe of saturated elements, commutativity of the diagram amounts to showing that $\F f(a)=f(a)$ for each $a\in C_1$, which follows from the definition of $\F f$. \item Let $g:M_1 \to M_2$ be a Raney morphism between MT-algebras.
+Since the functor $\R$ sends a Raney morphism to its restriction to the coframe of saturated elements, commutativity of the diagram amounts to showing that $\F f(a)=f(a)$ for each $a\in C_1$, which follows from the definition of $\F f$.

+(2) Let $g:M_1 \to M_2$ be a Raney morphism between MT-algebras.
 We must show that the following diagram commutes.

 First, let $x \in \B \S M_1$.
 Then $g(x) \in \B \S M_2$ by \cref{l:raneymorproperties 2}.
 Thus,

 Next, let $a \in \F\S M_1$.
 Then, by the above,